hashicorp/design-system/website/docs/components/tag/partials/guidelines/guidelines.md

 ### Spacing

-As a best practice, we recommend a vertical spacing of 12px and horizontal spacing of 8px between tags.
+As a best practice, use a vertical spacing of 12px and horizontal spacing of 8px between tags.

 ![Spacing between tags](/assets/components/tag/tag-spacing.png)